NBFC and MFI in India

 As per the new norms, NBFCs cannot outsource core management functions like internal audit, management of investment portfolio, strategic and compliance functions for know your customer (KYC) norms and sanction of loans.

 Staff of service providers should have access to customer information only up to an extent which is required to perform the outsourced function.

 Boards of NBFCs should approve a code of conduct for direct sales and recovery agents.
 For debt collection, NBFCs and their outsourced agents should not resort to intimidation or harassment of any kind.

 All NBFCs’ have been directed to set up a grievance redressal machinery, which will also deal with the issues relating to services provided by the outsourced agency.

 History of NBFCs in India

-The Reserve Bank of India Act, 1934 amended on 1 December 1964 by Reserve Bank Amendment Act, 1963.
-In this new 'Chapter III-B' introduced to Regulate 'Deposit Accepting' NBFCs.
+The Reserve Bank of India Act, 1934 was amended on 1 December 1964 by Reserve Bank Amendment Act, 1963.
+In this, new 'Chapter III-B' introduced to Regulate 'Deposit Accepting' NBFCs.